andreygorbokonenko/AIagentToScrapeTheWeb/README.md

-# AIagentToScrapeTheWeb
-Simple way to set up an open source AI agent to scrape the web.
+# AI Agent to Scrape the Web

-Here we will set up an agent that will be capable of scraping the web for us.
-All tools we will use are open source and free to use, which makes this simple solution for available to anyone.
+This guide will walk you through setting up an open-source AI agent capable of scraping the web.
+All tools we will use are open-source and free, making this a simple and accessible solution for anyone.

-Tools we will use:
-1) Linux Machine
+### Tools Required:
+1. **Linux Machine**
-1) AnythingLLM - a simple interface for a local model.
+2. [AnythingLLM](https://anythingllm.com/) - A simple interface for a local model.
-2)
+3. [Ollama](https://ollama.com/) - A model management tool.
+4. LLaMA model (for demonstration, we'll use the `llama3.1` model)

+---

-**SECTION 1: Download and install AnythingLLM**
+## **Section 1: Install AnythingLLM**

+1. **Download AnythingLLM**
-First, go to https://anythingllm.com/ and click **"Download for Desktop"** button
+   Go to [AnythingLLM's download page](https://anythingllm.com/) and click the **"Download for Desktop"** button.

 ![image](https://github.com/user-attachments/assets/d0232931-5c31-493e-852f-8fd5484c7ae8)

-I am using Linux, so I will choose **"Download for Linux"**
+   - If you're using Linux, select **"Download for Linux"**.

 ![image](https://github.com/user-attachments/assets/9927c8f2-6b45-4b8d-8d7f-5b104286c435)

-I will make it simple and use the following scripts from the instructions given for Linux
+   - To keep it simple, I will use the following script from the instructions provided for Linux.

 ![image](https://github.com/user-attachments/assets/3b48c676-aedf-4e99-a93d-381ed4f39d98)

-You can simply copy the command below, or get it from the website.
+   - You can either copy the command below or obtain it directly from the website.

 ```bash
 curl -fsSL https://cdn.useanything.com/latest/installer.sh | sh
 ```

-After the command is executed, you should receive the following confirmation of installation in your terminal and AnythingLLM will be installed on your computer.
+   - Once the command is executed, you should see a confirmation of the installation in your terminal, indicating that AnythingLLM has been successfully installed on your computer.

 ![image](https://github.com/user-attachments/assets/86b5b517-92f7-4552-a532-19d24e17655b)

-As shown in the terminal above, my installation path is /home/user/AnythingLLMDesktop.
-I will execute the **"Start"** file
+   - As shown in the terminal above, the installation path is /home/user/AnythingLLMDesktop.
+Now, I will execute the **"Start"** file.

 ![image](https://github.com/user-attachments/assets/d4701c31-9e20-4978-b6a5-55106c686bc9)

-Congradulations, you are almost there!
+   - Congratulations, you're almost there!

-**SECTION 2: Download and install Ollama to manage LLM providers**
+## **Section 2: Download and Install Ollama for Managing LLM Providers**

-Now, lets install Ollama for model management and a model.
+   - Now, let's install Ollama to manage the model and its configurations.

-You can simply go to https://ollama.com/ and click **"Download"**
+   - Simply visit https://ollama.com/ and click **"Download"**

 ![image](https://github.com/user-attachments/assets/67e1c852-861d-4fb9-9f94-a5a4226d983b)

-Once again, I will select Linux Download as i am running a Linux Machine.
+   - Once again, I will select Linux Download since I am using a Linux machine.

 ![image](https://github.com/user-attachments/assets/969226a2-dbf7-496c-b994-23145027659f)

-You can simply copy BASH code below or get it from the website.
+   - You can either copy the BASH code below or get it directly from the website.

 ```bash
 curl -fsSL https://ollama.com/install.sh | sh
 ```

-at the end of the installation, you will receive a message indicating successfull installation that will look something like below.
+   - At the end of the installation, you should see a message indicating a successful installation, similar to the one below.

 ![image](https://github.com/user-attachments/assets/6318ea3f-1210-4e52-8f74-8a2af17710a5)

-**SECTION 3: Download and install llama model**
+## **Section 3: Download and Install the LLaMA Model**

-Now, let's go back to Ollama website and navigate to **"Models"** section.
+   - Now, let's return to the Ollama website and navigate to the **"Models"** section.

 ![image](https://github.com/user-attachments/assets/c76c4f26-98b0-48cb-9f3b-fdc5cd6efb21)

-There are plenty of different model available here that you can deploy using ollama.
-I will use a small model for demonstration purposes, but you can branch out if you would like.
-Just note that larger models will require more RAM and/or VRAM.
-So choose something your machine can run.
+   - There are many different models available here that you can deploy using Ollama.
+For demonstration purposes, I will use a smaller model, but feel free to explore other options.
+Keep in mind that larger models may require more RAM and/or VRAM, so choose one that your machine can handle.

-I chose **llama3.1** model with 8 bln parameters that is roughtly 4.9 GB.
+   - I’ve chosen the **llama3.1** model with 8 billion parameters, which is approximately 4.9 GB in size.

 ![image](https://github.com/user-attachments/assets/102f73c7-dd73-45a6-b365-fd3d9f7131d5)

-As always you can just copy the command below or get it from the website yourself.
+   - As always, you can either copy the command below or obtain it directly from the website.

 ```bash
 ollama run llama3.1
 ```
-As you run the command in your terminal, Ollama will download the model if it is not yet available and complete all necessary configurations and start the model.
-You can start interacting with the model through your terminal if you wish.
-However, we will go to the next step and configure AnythingLLM to work with the model instead.
+   - When you run the command in your terminal, Ollama will download the model (if it's not already available), complete the necessary configurations, and start the model.
+You can interact with the model directly through your terminal if you wish.
+However, in the next step, we will configure AnythingLLM to work with the model instead.

 ![image](https://github.com/user-attachments/assets/8115458d-a50d-4321-9df9-5e73634d5c7c)

-**SECTION 4: Configure AnythingLLM to work with Ollama**
+## **    Section 4: Configure AnythingLLM to Work with Ollama**

-Now, lets go back to AnythingLLM and configure it to use Ollama model we just installed.
-Simply select Ollama from the list of available LLM providers and you will notice that the model will show up automatically.
-Alternatively, you can select a model if you have multiple models installed.
+   - Now, let's return to AnythingLLM and configure it to use the Ollama model we just installed.
+Simply select Ollama from the list of available LLM providers, and the model should appear automatically.
+If you have multiple models installed, you can choose the one you want to use.

 ![image](https://github.com/user-attachments/assets/92d65c7b-5c8d-4c66-b66c-22a04bd5b4e8)

-You can go couple steps forward and read additional details about security and Workspaces.
-You will be asked to enter a name for a workspace that will be created for you.
-At the end of the process you will end up  with a fully functional alternative to ChatGPT on your own computer!
-You can use it without Internet Access!!
+   - You can take a few additional steps to review details about security and Workspaces.
+During the process, you'll be prompted to enter a name for the workspace that will be created.
+Once completed, you'll have a fully functional alternative to ChatGPT running on your own computer—ready for offline use!

 ![image](https://github.com/user-attachments/assets/cf147152-809b-45dc-8a77-af15dd2f4729)

-**SECTION 5: Set up an agent to have internet access**
+## **Section 5: Set Up an Agent with Internet Access**

-Now, let's set up an agent and configure access to the internet.
-Go to the workspace settings and configure agent to use Ollama model as shown below.
+   - Now, let's set up an agent and configure it for internet access.
+Go to the workspace settings and configure the agent to use the Ollama model, as shown below.

 ![image](https://github.com/user-attachments/assets/76f8d464-66f9-403d-a706-0a4f35e0e77e)

-After you have updated the agent settings, you will be able to configure it using the same button.
-Click the same button and configure the search engine and access to Web for the agent as shown below.
+   - Once you’ve updated the agent settings, you can configure it further using the same button.
+Click the button again to configure the search engine and enable web access for the agent, as shown below.

 ![image](https://github.com/user-attachments/assets/036c76d4-5af5-4ec8-8a25-80a2edf6922a)

-For the web search to work, you will need to register a search engine with one of the search engine providers on the list.
-We will use Google Search Engine provider in this example.
-Click on the link to register an engine and proceed to your google account and create a new search engine.
+   - For the web search to function, you'll need to register a search engine with one of the providers listed.
+In this example, we will use the Google Search Engine provider.
+Click the link to register a new engine, then proceed to your Google account to create a new search engine.

 ![image](https://github.com/user-attachments/assets/bb522123-5134-47d9-97cd-c4e4f5b2c958)

-You can now Preview or customize the engine you just registered.
-Go to Customize.
+   - You can now preview or customize the engine you just registered.
+Simply go to the **"Customize"** section.

 ![image](https://github.com/user-attachments/assets/e7e86713-16b6-45a2-be43-06325c343682)

-Here in the **Overview**, you will find the **"Search Engine ID"** in the **"Basic"** tab.
-Copy that engine id and paste into the AnythingLLM.
+   - In the Overview section, you'll find the **"Search Engine ID"** under the **"Basic"** tab.
+Copy that ID and paste it into AnythingLLM.
-You will also find the API key by going to the **"Programmatic Access"** tab.
+   - You can also find the API key under the **"Programmatic Access"** tab.

 ![image](https://github.com/user-attachments/assets/2662a7f8-814a-40c7-9fd0-f0fe03197eac)

-There you can **"Get a Key"**
+   - From there, you can click **"Get a Key"** to obtain the API key.

 ![image](https://github.com/user-attachments/assets/b377e468-13f0-42c4-8f89-5a9e64cb9cf5)

-Copy that key and paste it into the AnythingLLM as well.
-Then **"Save"** the changes.
+   - Copy the API key and paste it into AnythingLLM.
+Then, click **"Save"** to apply the changes.

 ![image](https://github.com/user-attachments/assets/d656efcc-6271-41e3-ba60-9e9d88ce9d02)

-Congradulations!!
-You are good to go ahead and scrape websites using the agent you just configured!
-Use **"@agent"** in the chat to initialize the agent before your requests and you should be good to go!
+   - Congratulations!
+You’re all set to scrape websites using the agent you just configured!
+Simply use **"@agent"** in the chat to initialize the agent before making your requests, and you’re good to go!